poolscorer/poolscorer/README.md

 # Pool Scorer

 A simple webapp for scoring pool.
+You can use me at https://poolscorer.github.io/poolscorer/